Koreans in Mexico: Language and education

-Henequen plantation workers, initially seeing Mexico solely as a place of sojourn rather than of settlement, initially made little effort to learn neither Spanish nor the local indigenous languages.
+Henequen plantation workers, initially seeing Mexico solely as a place of sojourn rather than of settlement, initially made little effort to learn either Spanish or the local indigenous languages.
 However, as their stay in the country became permanent, they slowly began to abandon the Korean language, and their descendants speak only Spanish.
 In contrast, more recent migrants retain Korean as their dominant language.
 A 2006 survey of 160 Korean migrants in Mexico City, both those from South Korea and those from other Korean diaspora populations of the Americas, found that 92% used Korean as the language of communication with their families; 6% used both Korean and Spanish, and only the remaining 2% used Spanish exclusively or English as well.
 With regards to their command of Spanish, 21% stated that they could understand newspapers, 52% stated that they could hold simple conversations, and the remaining 27% stated that they could only make simple greetings or had no command of the language.

-The Korean community has one weekend school aimed at preserving knowledge of the Korean language among heritage speakers: the Escuela Coreana en México, located in Mexico City.
+There is a weekend school aimed at preserving knowledge of the Korean language among heritage speakers: the Escuela Coreana en México, located in Mexico City.
 For two decades from the 1990s up until 2010 it occupied a variety of rented facilities, but that year it was able to acquire its own premises thanks to US$850,000 donations by companies and other benefactors to the Asociación de Residentes Coreanos en México.
 It is currently located in Zona Rosa.

 The Korean-language paper newspaper Hanin Diario (Korean: 한인신문; Hanja: 韓人新聞; RR: Hanin Sinmun) has been published in Mexico City since the 1990s.

 Religion

 Early Korean migrants to Mexico included a few Christians whose emigration was motivated by the desire to find a place to freely practice their religion.
 Among more recent arrivals, both Christians and Buddhists are present.
 The former planted many churches in the 1990s, while the latter established two temples in the 2000s.

-Branches of the World Mission Society Church of God, a South Korea-based church, are present in Estado de México, Morelos, Puebla, Nuevo León, Jalisco, with the Mexican headquarters in Tacuba, Mexico City.
+Branches of the World Mission Society Church of God, a South Korea-based church, are present in Estado de México, Morelos, Puebla, Nuevo León, and Jalisco, with the Mexican headquarters in Tacuba, Mexico City.

-Other organisations
+Other organizations

 The Korean Association in Mexico (Asociación Coreana en México, Korean: 멕시코 한인회) organizes concerts, protests at the North Korean embassy, and other activities.

 In Polanco, Mexico City, there is a Korean cultural center, Korean Cultural Center, Mexico City, with activities both artistic (exhibitions, traditional music concerts, folk art shows) and academic (language and Korean history courses).

-In Mérida, Yucatán there is a Museum of Korean Immigration (Museo Conmemorativo de la Inmigración Coreana a Yucatán).
+Mérida, Yucatán is host to a number of things related to Korea, including the Museum of Korean Immigration (Museo Conmemorativo de la Inmigración Coreana a Yucatán), the Korea–Mexico Friendship Hospital, the Korean migration to Mexico centennial monument, and the road Avenida República de Corea.

-The Hospital de la Amistad Corea-México ("Korea-Mexico Friendship Hospital") is located in Mérida, Yucatán.